Queen awarded Canterbury Cross by archbishop for ‘unstinting’ service to church

 The calligraphic citation was produced by Margot Riordan-Eva, Lambeth Palace’s calligrapher, who was taught calligraphy by Benedictine nuns at school.

-The Queen, who is facing ongoing mobility issues, had a busy start to June as the nation celebrated her jubilee during a four-day weekend of festivities.
+The Queen had a busy start to June as the nation celebrated her jubilee during a four-day weekend of festivities.

 Register for free to continue reading